Why Municipalities Need Street Sweepers

 There are too many miles of road to sweep it by hand.
 While street sweepers may drive slowly (around 8mph), they efficiently remove dirt, leaves, and other debris in the early morning hours when most people are still in bed.
 Unless you hire a team of superheroes who can clean with inhuman speed, there’s no way you can beat that kind of efficiency.

 Interested in our street sweepers for sale?
-Fredrickson Supply in Grand Rapids has different types of municipal equipment for sweeping streets, parking lots, and even airport runways.
+Fredrickson Supply has different types of municipal equipment in Grand Rapids for sweeping streets, parking lots, and even airport runways.
 To request a quote, call (888) 949-2385.